Tight Revenue Gaps among Multi-Unit Mechanisms: Introduction

 \section{Introduction}

 ``Simple vs.\ optimal'' is one of the central themes in Bayesian mechanism design.
-The revenue-optimal mechanisms are more of theoretical significance, but are usually complicated and hard to implement in practice.
-On the other hand, most of the commonly used mechanisms in real life are much simpler, although sacrificing a (small) amount of revenue.
+The revenue-optimal mechanisms are more of theoretical significance, but usually are complicated and are hard to implement.
+On the other hand, most daily-life mechanisms are much simpler, although sacrificing a (small) amount of revenue.
 This trade-off motivates the study on how well simple mechanisms can approximate the optimal mechanisms.

-Even in the most basic single-item model, the optimal mechanism is already complicated.
-This mechanism is proposed in the seminal work by Myerson \cite{M81}.
-It needs full knowledge of all buyers' individual value distributions.
-Typically, the value distributions are estimated from market research and historical transaction records.
-Hence, the knowledge can only be ``probably approximately correct'' (especially in large markets) and the optimal mechanism is very fragile to the estimation errors.
-Also, Myerson's auction involves price discrimination among buyers, which is not allowed in most real businesses.

-Simple mechanisms can address the above issues and are prevalent in both online and offline shops.
-For example, consider selling a number of identical copies of some product on Amazon.
-(This is captured by the {\em multi-unit} model, see \cref{sec:background} for details.)
-The seller simply posts a price, and a buyer decides to buy one copy if the price is acceptable to him.
-This mechanism is called {\em anonymous pricing}.
-In order to find the optimal price, the seller only needs to know the overall demand, which is much easier to estimate than the individual value distributions as in Myerson's auction.
-Once again, the question is how well the anonymous pricing mechanism can approximate the optimal revenue.
+For example, consider selling a number of identical copies of a product on Amazon.
+(This scenario is characterized by the {\em multi-unit} model; see \cref{sec:background} for details.)
+The seller ideally would like to extract optimal revenues by using the remarkable Myerson's auction \cite{M81}, but often abandons it out of the following and other practical concerns: \begin{itemize} \item Myerson' auction as a centralized {\em auction scheme} requires coordination between the seller and all potential buyers, which is inconvenient or even impossible in most real business.

+\item It individually charges the winning buyers {\em different payments} -- such price discrimination incurs fairness issues to the buyers and usually is illegal.

+\item It requires a complete profile of all potential buyers' value distributions.
+In practice, this means a full access to historical transaction records and other personal information, thus incurring privacy concerns to the buyers. \end{itemize} Instead, the seller simply posts a price.
+Each buyer on arrival makes a take-it-or-leave-it decision by himself, depending on whether the price is acceptable (and whether the product has not been sold out).
+This simple and prevalent mechanism, called {\em anonymous pricing}, clearly settles or at least mitigates the above issues.
+To justify the legitimacy of anonymous pricing, the remaining consideration is its revenue guarantees against Myerson's auction.

 The last two decades have seen extensive progress on the ``simple versus optimal'' trade-off \cite[and the reference therein]{BK96, GHW01, BHW02, GHKKKM05, HR09, A14, CGL14, CGL15, FILS15, DFK16, CFHOV17, AHNPY19, JLTX19, JLQTX19a, JLQ19}.
 By now we can say that it constitutes a subfield within mechanism design.
 In this work, we will study this trade-off in the multi-unit model.